Translate / Traducir

 Stallforth, Alcazar & Compañía

-Ramón Alcázar was from a family of Guanajuato businessmen.
+Ramón Alcázar Castañeda was born in 1844, to a family of Guanajuato businessmen.
 In 1876 he teamed up with Guillermo Stallforth, a German from Bremen, to establish Stallforth, Alcázar & Compañía.
 Its principle activity, in the beginning, was mining machinery, though later it branched out as commission merchants and bankers.
+For much of the time Guillermo Stallforth was based in Germany, so it was up to Alcázar to manage the company.

 In 1883 Stallforth, Alcazar & Compañía issued a series of six denominations (5c, 10c, 20c, 30c, 40c and 50c), printed by the Kendall Bank Note Company of New York.
 The notes have a small control letter, ranging from A to L, just before the number, showing that they were printed in sheets of twelve, and, for some reason (security?), starting at G 01.